m-delem/aphantasiaReasoningViie/README.md

 ## Citation

 This GitHub repository is archived in
-<a href="https://doi.org/10.17605/OSF.IO/HFBCP" target="_blank"> the OSF
+<a href="https://doi.org/10.17605/OSF.IO/HFBCP" target="_blank"> the
-project</a>, which allowed to assign a permanent DOI to the code and data.
+associated OSF project</a>, which allowed to assign a permanent DOI to the code and data.
 Thus, if you use this code or data in your research, please cite the OSF project with one of the following:

 **APA**